- Individual $ 5.00

 Museum Opening Hours:

-10am to 12 noon Wednesday and Friday and Saturday.
+10am to 12 noon Wednesday, Friday and Saturday.

 The MuseumThe Moruya Museum houses a collection of furniture, books, artefacts and memorabilia that is intended to show visitors something of the lives of the ordinary people of this community from the middle of the nineteenth century.
 Most items on display were donated by local families.
 The result is an eclectic mix of considerable charm and interest.